Girish-Krishnan/Deepfake-Detection/README.md

 Supported model names are `basic_cnn`, `resnet`, `inception`, `vit`, `xception` and `wavelet_clip`.
 Training logs will report accuracy and ROC‑AUC for every epoch.
 The best performing model on the validation set is saved if `--save-model` is provided.

-Legacy scripts (e.g. `pretrained_resnet.py`) can still be executed directly but now rely on the shared dataset implementation.

 ## Citation

 This repository is released under the MIT License.
 Feel free to use and modify the code for your own research.